gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add set methods for each of these properties.
 - Some convenience to configure binaries for a given component.

-# Allow binaries to be used as input to other binaries
+## Allow library binaries to be used as input to other binaries

+This story adds support for using another library component or binary as input to compile and/or link a given binary.
+Adding a library component or binary as input  makes the header files of that library available at compilation time, and the appropriate binaries available at link and runtime.

+Some support will be added for expressing shared dependencies at the component level as well at the binary level.

+Later stories will build on this to unify the library dependency DSL, so that a consistent approach is used to consume libraries built by the same project, or another project in the same build, or from a binary repository.

 - Rename `NativeDependencySet.files` to `runtimeFiles`.
 - Add `NativeDependencySet.linkFiles`.
 Default implementation should return the runtime files.
 This will be improved in later stories.